Location: Underway to Dominica, Transatlantic Day 6, 25*00.96 N 26*35.48'W

 We had a great MTE basic sailing crew class; we worked with charts and plotters, bearings, and headings.
 Most of us, without a doubt, finished class more confident with our navigation skills.
 Veronica, Trixi, and I got a lot of help from staff member Ben.
 We then had a fun OCB Marine Bio review session in preparation for the upcoming exam #3.
 Our teacher Jess went around and asked each student trivia questions over the chapters covered.
 Some of us answered with ease; some were sweating in their seats as they awaited their turn.
 Guess which one I was, Mom and Dad.

 After classes, we had our shower/free time.
 We enjoyed some time under the hose and in the sun.
 I washed my fresh new mullet compliments of Captain Kevin.
 Hopefully, y’all at home has seen a photo.
 After getting squeaky clean, some busted out small rations of their stockpiled candy; some watched TV shows downloaded before leaving port, some just napped in the sun.

-Funny how I started writing this blog entry, thinking I’d have nothing to write and I’ve gotten plenty of content.
+Funny how I started writing this blog entry, thinking I’d have nothing to write, and I’ve got plenty of content.
 I think it has to do with this crew.
 Even in the middle of the ocean, doing the same thing, this crew has long days full of laughs and learning.